michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 #### Final Project

-This course will culminate with final projects.
+This course will culminate with a final project.
 You are expected to push your abilities to produce something that utilizes what you have learned in the class that is useful in some manner to yourself or the world.

 **Required:** Please note, the final project is required.
 Failure to complete a final project will result in a letter grade of F for the course.
 This is regardless of the students current grade standing in the course.
 There are no exceptions to this policy.